 The latest trend in hearing aids is the adoption and implementation of rechargeable battery technology.
-Currently most if not all manufacturers are producing hearing aids that have this feature.
-However, the vast majority of active hearing aids still use disposable batteries.
-Even the majority of new hearing aids activated are making use of this type of battery.
+Most, if not all manufacturers are releasing hearing aids with rechargeability.
+However, the vast majority of hearing aids still use disposable batteries.

-In the hearing aid industry there are typically four types/sizes of hearing aid batteries.
+There are typically four types/sizes of hearing aid batteries.
 They are 10, 312, 13 and 675.
-To help users remember the type needed, these are also typically color coded.
+To help users remember their size, batteries are typically colour coded.

 Size 10 is the smallest one and measures 5.8 mm x 3.6 mm.
-It’s color code is yellow.
+Its colour code is yellow.

 Size 312 is the most common one and measures 7.9 mm x 3.6 mm.
-It’s color code is brown.
+Its colour code is brown.

 Size 13 is used more commonly for BTE hearing aids (Behind the ear) and measures) 7.9 mm x 5.4 mm.
-The bigger battery allows for more charge capacity.
-It’s color code is orange.
+The bigger battery allows for larger charge capacity.
+Its colour code is orange.

-Size 675 is the biggest hearing aid battery and is used for hearing aids that require super-power receivers for maximum output (eg 120 dB).
+Size 675 is the biggest hearing aid battery and is used for hearing aids that require super-power receivers for maximum output (e.g. 120 dB).
 It measures 11.6 mm x 5.4 mm.
-It’s color code is blue.
+Its colour code is blue.

 This is one of the most frequently asked questions by new hearing aid users.
 The answer varies depending on battery size and how often you use your hearing aids.
-More typically, the smaller hearing aid batteries need to be replaced more often than the larger ones.
+The smaller hearing aid batteries need to be replaced more often than the larger ones.